Reverend Dr. Clay Evans

 Dr. Evans is an accomplished author who has penned several books which provide authentic wisdom and spiritual inspiration.
 Some of them include: From Plough Handle to Pulpit, A Chat with the Elder, Gateway to an Abundant Life, and a book of Sermons of Inspiration entitled “It is No Secret What God Can Do.”

 Dr. Evans retired on December 8, 2000 as the Pastor of the Fellowship Missionary Baptist Church passing the mantle to his personally groomed successor Reverend Charles Jenkins.
-Although Dr. Evans has retired from pastoring, he continues to be a heralded servant of God who continues to serve mankind spiritually, socially, and civically.
+Dr. Evans went home to glory in November 2019.